Rooby-Roo/KeymastersKeepGameArchive/README.md

-# KeymastersKeepGameArchive
+# KeymastersKeepGames (RoobyRoo's version)
-Archive of the games that were initially bundled with Keymaster's Keep
+Collection of the Keymaster's Keep games implemented partially or wholly by yours truly.
+Please see the setup instructions for Keymaster's Keep for details on use.